jouvin/iam-website/content/en/docs/reference/configuration/multi-factor-authn/_index.md

 To enhance account security and align with modern security standards, Multi-Factor Authentication (MFA) has been introduced in the INDIGO IAM service.

 MFA allows users to add an additional layer of security by registering a second authentication factor.
-Once enabled, a username and password alone will no longer suffice for login access.
+Once enabled, a single credential will no longer suffice for login access.

 The primary goals of MFA are: